 | Structural damage | No | Requires traditional collision repair |

 Marcus, a 2019 Honda Accord owner in Phoenix, discovered three door dings on his driver's side door after a busy weekend at a shopping mall.
 A PDR technician assessed the damage and determined all three dents, each under an inch wide with paint fully intact, were strong PDR candidates.
-The repair took about 60-90 minutes and cost about $180-$320 total.
-A traditional repair involving body filler and repainting the door panel would likely have cost an estimated $900-$1,600 and taken three to five business days.
+The repair took about 60-90 minutes and cost roughly $180-$320 total.
+A traditional repair involving body filler and repainting the door panel would have run an estimated $900-$1,600 and taken three to five business days.

-PDR cost vs. traditional dent repair
+PDR cost vs. Traditional dent repair

 | Dent type | PDR cost | Traditional repair cost | Time savings |